jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/MySQL-Restrictions.md

 |16-core 128GB|24000|

 ## Functional Limits
-### Capacity Reduction Operation
-* The capacity reduction of the instance currently is not supported.

 ### Database Version Upgrade
 * Database version cannot be upgraded currently.
 For example, JCS for MySQL 5.6 is upgraded to JCS for MySQL 5.7.